Coloured gemstones and antique diamonds are the core of Caitlin Mociun's remarkable creations

 What’s your background?

-A California native, I began traveling at the age of 12, spending six years living throughout Asia and Europe, with extended stays in Malaysia and Prague, before earning a BFA in textiles at the Rhode Island School of Design.
+A California native, I began travelling at the age of 12, spending six years living throughout Asia and Europe, with extended stays in Malaysia and Prague, before earning a BFA in textiles at the Rhode Island School of Design.

 Did you always want to be a jewellery designer?